Kintyre/ksconf/docs/source/cmd_combine.rst

     ksconf combine default.d/* --target=default

 Note that in the example above, the ``default`` folder now lives along side the ``default.d`` folder.
-Also note that *only* the contenst of ``default.d`` are copied, not the entire app, like in the above example.
+Also note that *only* the contents of ``default.d`` are copied, not the entire app, like in the above example.

 ..  seealso::